2jar/photo-jar-client/README.md

 ## Unsolved Problems & Future Direction
 - Accessibility standardization for form fields
 - Allow users to add tags to images which they do not own.
-- Add photo location using Exif and Google API.
 - Allow users to sort by date.
 - Auto sign-in on sign-up.
 - Social Sharing